 Anderson University in Anderson, SC, is a Films On Demand subscriber.
-We recently talked with Kent Millwood, Anderson’s director of library services, about how his library encourages usage among researchers and faculty and makes the most of its budget.
+We recently talked with Kent Millwood, Anderson University’s director of library services, about how his library encourages usage among researchers and faculty and makes the most of its budget.

 Tell us one way you’re helping users who may be hesitant to embrace technology to take advantage of your library’s online resources.